mikeploythai/refined-physics/README.md

   Additionally, I wanted to explore how boost and spin dash can co-exist without one losing purpose due the other.

-  IMO: the boost should be a method to gain speed quickly, with the trade-off that Sonic remains vulnerable.
-The spin dash should be a method to both gain speed and attack enemies, with the trade-off that the player must charge it.
+  IMO: the boost should be a method to gain speed quickly, with the trade-off that Sonic remains vulnerable and it takes more energy.
+The spin dash should be a method to both gain speed and attack enemies that takes less energy, with the trade-off that the player must charge it.

   Credits to Proto's [Cyberspace Overhaul mod](https://gamebanana.com/mods/430615) for inspiring me to explore this boost-as-dash idea many, many months ago.
 LexStorm's awesome [High Speed Style mod](https://gamebanana.com/mods/464066) explores the idea as well!
 </details>